 INFOhio recommends that students consult the Purdue Online Writing Lab (OWL) for free, online information on using APA style:

 You may be able to find the following book, the authority on APA style, in your school or public library:

 Computer-generated citations and citation helpers can be very good, but treat them like you would a rough draft.
-You are responsible for making sure your citations are correct.
-Check your citations against the style manual or the Purdue OWL cite.
+You (the student) are responsible for making sure your citations are correct.
+Check your citations against the style manual or the Purdue OWL site.